markuspg/EcoLabLib/doc/doc.md

 On Linux it is sufficient to build this project from *Qt Creator* and afterwards run *make install* as root in the build directory.
 Afterwards 'Labcontrol' can be built.

 Since *EcoLabLib* listens on the port configured via the *server_port* variable for incoming client connections, it should be verified, that this port is not blocked by a firewall on the network device used for client connections.

+## Known Issues

+If for *EcoLabLib* *force_encrypted_client_connections=false* and for *ClientClient* *prohibit_unencrypted_connection=false* the *ClientClient* daemon on the clients should try to create encrypted or unencrypted connections to the server, depending on which ones work out first.
+This alternating connection approach unfortunately does not work right now.

+So either set both variables to *false* and don't deliver the needed certificates or set them both to *true* supplying the certificates on the *EcoLabLib* side.